 Want to Start a Commercial Worm Farm Business or Vermicomposting Operation?

 Growing Your Worm Farm?

-Demand for worm castings and worm-related products is growing rapidly, thanks to the boom in the organic growing movement and legalization of cannabis in an increasing number of US states.
+Demand for worms, worm castings and worm-related products is growing rapidly, thanks to the boom in the organic growing movement, the COVID-related surge in interest in gardening, and legalization of cannabis in an increasing number of US states.

 The motivation to recycle organic waste and live a Zero Waste lifestyle is also a driving factor behind the resurgence in interest in vermicomposting coupled with composting to provide a valuable organic fertilizer.